eigr/eigr.github.io/eigr_io/blog/2023-05-25-distributed-elixir-made-easy.md

 5. Why not just use a GenServer?
 6. What does this have to do with a distributed system?

-Lets answer those in the following sections:
+Let's answer those in the following sections:

 ## Actor System